Reforms

 Introduction

-It is apparent that – as illustrated at right/below – fields of STEM and STEM education largely collaborate, along with myriad other living, nonliving & symbolic entities, to support ‘elite’ (most financially) in ways that appear associated with numerous risks &/or harms – like the climate crises, species losses, privacy and autonomy losses from surveillance and artificial intelligences, cancers from manufactured foods, etc. After elaborations of claims like those above, this page provides some possible solutions-albeit difficult, given current complex and problematic sociopolitical contexts.
+It is apparent that – as illustrated at right/below – fields of STEM and STEM education are largely co-opted into collaborating, along with myriad other living, nonliving & symbolic entities, in support of ‘elite’ people & groups (mostly financially) in ways that appear linked to many risks &/or harms – like climate crises, species losses, privacy & autonomy losses from surveillance & artificial intelligences, cancers from commercial foods, etc. After elaborations of such claims, this page provides some possible solutions - albeit difficult, given current complex and problematic sociopolitical contexts.

 Also see: my extensive Position Statement & one of my talks about this.